 Cloud Free Night displays the latest radar images and high-resolution Japanese Himawari-8 satellite images via the Australian Bureau of Meteorology, including animation of the most recent images.
 The radar images are presented without location names using a modified colour palette for greater clarity.
 The high-definition satellite images are conveniently matched to the forecast map regions.

-Cloud Free Night is a personal project of Robert Dahni (retired Meteorologist) with the advice and support from Phil Hart and the Australian and New Zealand astronomy community.
+Cloud Free Night was created by Robert Dahni (retired Meteorologist) and operates with the advice and support of members of the Australian astronomy community.
 Please contact us if you would like a meteogram for your home town location or your club's observing site.
 We would also like to hear your suggestions to enhance the Cloud Free Night service or the website experience.